kdorseyjr/kdorseyjr/README.md

-- 👋 Hi, I’m @kdorseyjr
+- 👋 Hi, I’m Kevin
-- 👀 I’m interested in Python
+- 👀 I’m interested in Web Development and Data Science with ML
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Python, JS/HTML/CSS and C++
 - 💞️ I’m looking to collaborate on ...
+Web and Data Analysis Projects
 - 📫 How to reach me ...

 <!---